 Key Question 6: How secure was the USSR's control over Eastern Europe, 1948-c.1989?
 Focus Points

-What was life like in Eastern Europe?
+What was life like in Eastern Europe under communist rule?

-Why was there opposition to Soviet control in Hungary in 1956 and Czechoslovakia in 1968, and how did the USSR react to this opposition?
+Why was there opposition to Soviet control in Poland in the 1980s and how did the USSR react to this opposition?